 With this mantra, project out your prayer with the help of the strength of the navel.
 This mantra calls upon the third Sikh Guru, Guru Amar Das, and the fourth Sikh Guru, Guru Ram Das, to answer one's prayers.
-The literal meaning of this mantra, in the words of Yogi Bhajan is:
+The literal meaning of this mantra is:

 “The prayer has gone out.
 Guru Amar Das hears the prayer; and Guru Ram Das confirms it and is the true guarantee that it is accepted.”